wellcometrust/ncw-terraform-modules/AWS/pull-request-template/pull_request_template.md

 ___

-## Liquid Planner / Service Now References
+## MCOM / Service Now References

-### Liquid Planner and / or Service Now References
+### MCOM and / or Service Now References
->Please insert any reference numbers to outside applications i.e. Change Request or Incident number from Service Now, Liquid Planner reference number
+>Please insert any reference numbers to outside applications i.e. Change Request or Incident number from Service Now, MCOM reference number

-### Link to Liquid Planner Task / Service Now
+### Link to MCOM / Service Now
->Provide a link to the change
+>Provide a link to the change / MCOM item

 ---